pisv/handly/org.eclipse.handly.examples.jmodel/README.md

 The goal has been to keep the example code comprehensible while demonstrating the relevant Handly-related functionality such as reconciling and outline.
 Similarly, the above-stated constraints of the example model are revealed in earnest in the JNavigator view.
-The view provides no actions for manipulating the model -- you can use the standard Package Explorer for that -- but changes in the underlying model will, of course, be reflected in the view.
+Also, the view provides no actions for manipulating the model -- you can use the standard Package Explorer for that -- but changes in the underlying model will, of course, be reflected in the view.